RHIT-CSSE/csse332/Homework/GarbageCollect/README.md

     which I used to keep track of the list of regions and easily add/remove regions as I needed to.
 You might find it handy to use that.
 Note that if you do use this, you have to allocate memory using its functions.
-Take a look at (this chunk of example code I provided for you)[al_example.c].
+Take a look at [this chunk of example code I provided for you](al_example.c).

     On the other hand, if you prefer another structure (either one you write yourself or one your found on the internet) feel